 1. Minimum Statutory Plan Content 2.
 Do we want to include this element in the Plan?
 Where should this element be located in the plan: 3.
 The Plan Where should this element be located in the plan: 4.
 The back-ground information or fact book Where should this element be located in the plan: 5.
 An optional summary document (poster, flyer, executive summary) Where should this element be located in the plan: 6.
 Reference to other plans Where should this element be located in the plan: 7.
-Reference to other sources such as the Internet A section addressing land use and infrastructure issues and may project 20 years or more into the future.
-(Sec.
-33(1)) Shall be included Maps, plats, charts, and descriptive, explanatory, and other related matter.
-(Sec.
-33(1)) Shall be included
+Reference to other sources such as the Internet Resolution of Adoption or statement of the same located on the inside front cover, or inside of the back cover of The Plan and on the future land use map if a separate document (Sec.
+43(2)) Shall be included